-One of the best cool boxes or bags is an essential if you want to keep your food and drinks cool, fresh and protected on a camping trip.
+Owning one of the best cool boxes or bags you can find is essential if you want to keep your food and drinks chilled, fresh and protected on a camping trip.
 More than ough, they're an excellent investment for the summer – whether you're hosting a garden gathering, heading to the beach or hitting up a festival.
 Add one of the best camping chairs and perhaps a beach tent, and you're sorted for a chilled day in the sun.